youwen5/web/routes/+luminite.typ

 - #todo Set up the meta-pages that collect posts automatically.
 - #todo #smallcaps[rss]/Atom feed.
 - #todo Allow some routes to be PDFs instead of webpages.
 So e.g. we could introduce a file pattern like `$doc.typ` and in the place where it would've been as a webpage, it's a PDF instead.
+- #todo Figure out how image hosting will work
+  - #todo #smallcaps[cdn]?
+That would introduce complexity, but I don't like the idea of hosting static assets in GitHub using gh pages
+    - #todo Would have to set up deployment pipeline
+    - #todo Alternatively could move hosting off of gh pages and onto a personal server.
+Would have to write some sort of `axum` backend for this site (thus making it no longer static)

 = Done